snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

     uses: actions/checkout@v4
 ```

-This step pulls the latest version of your repository into the GitHub Actions runner and **steps** defines a sequence of actions executed within the job.
+This step pulls the latest version of your repository into the GitHub Actions runner, and the **steps** define a sequence of actions executed within the job.

 ### Setting Up PHP Environment